pterodorktyl/GoblinTools/README.md

-# GoblinOS
+# Goblin
-GoblinOS is an opensource hacking toolkit made for the Grey Hack mmo.
+Goblin is an opensource hacking toolkit made for the Grey Hack mmo.